Pantry Staples and Basic Meals

 Never get to thinking complicated is better – especially when it comes to cooking.

 Simple, delicious and wallet-friendly, it’s a classic for a reason.
 Everyone’s got their own take, but I like using half beef, half pork.
-Fry off an onion and a clove or two of garlic until soft, add mean until browned, a can of tomatoes, a spoonful of tomato paste or tomato sauce and a cup of beef stock.
+Fry off an onion and a clove or two of garlic until soft, add meat until browned, a can of tomatoes, a spoonful of tomato paste or tomato sauce and a cup of beef stock.
 Season with salt and pepper and simmer for at least an hour.
 Add a dash of milk just before serving with pasta.
 Top with parmesan (or whatever cheese fits your budget).

 Just on pasta: the possibilities are endless.